 Communication can take many forms here – talking about updates, progress, plans, or anything else.
 Clear communication begins at the top.
 It is a matter of setting processes where people are driven to work together.

 Also, establish protocols on the tools and platforms to be used for communication, the expected response and turn-around times, and what information is to be shared within a team and with other teams.

 When we avoid information silos through communication, remote teams can function with improved efficiency.

 Goal-setting exercises should be common and regular

 Working on our own, without physical interaction with our teammates sometimes makes us forget about the goals we are supposed to work towards.
-Too often you will find remote employees focusing more on the day-to-day operations and lose sight of the bigger goals as a team and as an organization.
+Too often you will find virtual assistants focusing more on the day-to-day operations and lose sight of the bigger goals as a team and as an organization.

 It is important to remind remote teams that we are all supposed to be working together to reach the goals.
 Regular meetings to discuss goals is necessary to align expectations and practices to the overarching vision of the company.